-There are no actual changes to the metrics/data collection methodology.
+Although there are no actual changes to the metrics/data collection methodology, the outcomes reported include Mainstream voucher holders who are not included in RHA's overall voucher allocation for MTW.

 While this activity allows HCV participants to lease units that exceed 40% of monthly adjusted income, it is completely voluntary based on how participants choose to allocate their own resources.
 This activity is also influenced by several factors including, but not limited to, local rental market conditions and changes to the HCV payment standards.
 Many of these factors make the number of participants taking advantage of this activity difficult to predict.